 How do spam campaigns infect computers?

-We advise to avoid using various third party software downloaders, installers, unofficial websites, Peer-to-Peer networks (like torrent clients, eMule) and other similar tools to download and/or install software.
-It should be done using only official websites and direct links.
-Installed software must be updated using only implemented functions or tools that are designed by official software developers, third party (unofficial) tools are often used to distribute malware.
-Furthermore, attachments (or web links) included in irrelevant emails that are received from unknown/suspicious emails should not be opened.
-Software 'cracking' (activation) tools are illegal and often cause installation of malware, therefore, tools of this type should not be used.
-One more important thing is to regularly scan operating system with a reputable antivirus or anti-spyware software and keep it always up-to-date.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Avoid using third party software downloaders, installers, unofficial websites, Peer-to-Peer networks (torrent clients, eMule), or other such tools to download and/or install software.
+This should be done using only official websites and direct links.
+Installed software must be updated using implemented functions or tools designed by official software developers.
+Third party (unofficial) tools are often used to distribute malware.
+Furthermore, attachments (or web links) included in irrelevant emails received from unknown/suspicious emails should not be opened.
+Software 'cracking' (activation) tools are illegal and often cause installation of malware.
+Therefore, do not use tools of this type.
+Regularly scan the operating system with reputable antivirus or anti-spyware software and keep it up-to-date.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Please yourself Email Scam" email letter:
+Text presented in the "Please yourself Email Scam" email message:

 Subject: We got video with you

 Hi, how you doing ?